 Navigate with the experts

-SKUAPILOTS will provide high-quality Antarctic navigational support with experienced ice advisors to make your voyage a wonderful, safe, unique, and unforgettable life experience.
-Our ice advisors can assist all types of vessels, such as cruise ships, research vessels, logistics vessels, and yachts, venturing into the Antarctic waters south of Cape Horn.
+SKUAPILOTS is committed to providing high-quality Antarctic navigational support, backed by our team of experienced ice advisors.
+We are dedicated to ensuring that your voyage is a life-changing experience, marked by safety, uniqueness, and unforgettable memories.
+Our ice advisors are equipped to assist all types of vessels, including cruise ships, research vessels, logistics vessels, and yachts, venturing into Antarctic waters south of Cape Horn.

 Weeks or months before the ship arrives in Antarctica, our team of experts can assist in planning the voyage to reach the most attractive points of interest on the white continent.
-In addition, before sailing through the Drake Passage, our efforts will be focused on advising the captain to achieve a safe passage.
+Additionally, prior to navigating the Drake Passage, our primary objective will be to provide the captain with expert guidance to ensure a safe and successful voyage.

 All our ice advisors are fully certified according to the IMO STCW Polar Code (7.11 & 7.12 Basic & Advanced Training for Ships Operating in Polar Waters, IMO STCW, Table-A-V/4-1 Basic and Table-A-V/4-2 Advanced).
-In addition, some of our ice advisors have served as instructors for these courses, both in Chile and abroad.
+Furthermore, some of our ice advisors have also served as instructors for these courses, both in Chile and abroad.

-Finally, all of our ice advisors have the title of “Senior Ice Advisor” in the Seagoing Permit with the corresponding official seaman’s book, issued by the Maritime Authority of the Republic of Chile.
+All of our ice advisors hold the title of “Senior Ice Advisor” as stated in the Seagoing Permit, issued by the Maritime Authority of the Republic of Chile.

-Similarly, having commanded ships with helicopters in Antarctica, they have a complete knowledge of the air operations that characterize this complex area.
+Similarly, they have a complete knowledge of the air operations that characterize this complex area because they have commanded ships with helicopters in Antarctica.

-In terms of meteorological and glaciological support, our pilots have great expertise in accessing the best sources of information, both in Chilean and international agencies.
-Of particular importance is the valuable assistance provided by the various bases and port authorities located in the Antarctic and around Cape Horn.
-Their real-time data on Antarctic ice and meteorological conditions are essential for making the safest decisions on the routes to take and the timing of each transit.
+In terms of meteorological and glaciological support, our advisors are experts at accessing the best sources of information from Chilean and international agencies.
+The assistance provided by the various bases and port authorities located in Antarctica and around Cape Horn is particularly valuable.
+Their real-time data on Antarctic ice and weather conditions is essential for making the safest decisions regarding routes and timing of each transit.

-Our presence and assistance during your voyage, both in the planning and in the daily activities, allows us to provide a captain's advice with a high level of competence, ensuring that SAFETY is our guiding principle, for people, for the ship and for the environment, all of which will make your expedition to Antarctica an unforgettable adventure.
-For many years, the SKUAPILOTS team has been selecting the most interesting sites on the "White Continent" and the best routes to reach them.
+Our presence and assistance during your voyage, from planning to daily activities, allow us to provide competent captain's advice, ensuring safety for people, the ship, and the environment.
+This will make your expedition to Antarctica an unforgettable adventure.
+For many years, the SKUAPILOTS team has selected the most interesting sites on the "White Continent" and the best routes to reach them.

-The Drake Passage is known to be one of the stormiest seas on the planet.
-Our consultants have the skills to determine the best window to cross in order to avoid accidents to passengers and crew.
-They can also suggest alternative access to Antarctica during the crossing to ensure safe navigation.
+The Drake Passage is known for being one of the stormiest seas on the planet.
+Our advisors have the necessary experience to determine the best time for the crossing in order to avoid risky situations for passengers and crew.
+They can also suggest alternative routes to Antarctica during the voyage to ensure safe navigation.

 Authorized Chilean Fjords Pilot since 2010; Over 9 Antarctic campaigns as Commanding Officer of a CHN patrol ship and icebreaker Almirante Viel.
 Cap Hornier.